vedph/pythia/docs/sql.md

 2. in the "Start rule" field, enter `query`.
 3. type your expression in the "Input" pane, and click the "Run" button.

 >All the SQL components non specific to a particular SQL implementation are found in the `Pythia.Sql` project.
 PostgreSQL-specific components and overrides are found in `Pythia.Sql.PgSql`.
 The core of the SQL translation is found in `Pythia.Sql`, in `SqlPythiaListener`.
 A higher-level component leveraging this listener, `SqlQueryBuilder`, is used to build SQL queries from Pythia queries.
-Also, another query builder is `SqlTermsQueryBuilder`, which is not based on a text query, but rather on a simple POCO object representing a filter for terms in the Pythia index.
-This is used to browse the index of terms.
+Also, another query builder is `SqlWordQueryBuilder`, which is used to browse the words and lemmata index.

 ### Walking the Tree

 🛠️ This is a technical section.

+The SQL script starts with the code for each pair in the query, represented by a CTE.
+Then, it combines the results of these CTEs together, and joins them with additional metadata to get the result.

-The target script skeleton is as follows:
+The SQL script skeleton is as follows:

 ```txt
 -- (1: pair:exit 1st time)